 You can even find work-related apps that help you with expense tracking or guide you in professional development.

 If there are apps that drastically affect your attention, consider uninstalling them (or at least commit to not using them at work).
-And for the times that you really need to work, you can turn on Do Not Disturb mode. iPhone has a great setting that turns off most alerts for a set amount of time, and Android has a similar function too.
+And for the times that you need to work, you can turn on Do Not Disturb mode. iPhone has a great setting that turns off most alerts for a set amount of time, and Android has a similar function too.

 Sure, everyone loves cat gifs.
-But when a few gifs become an hour-long chat, they can really hurt your productivity.
+But when a few gifs become an hour-long chat, they can hurt your productivity.
 So if you’re going to use a messaging system like Slack, don’t give it the ability to derail your productivity every few minutes—instead, optimize it to minimize how often it forces your concentration away from the task at hand.

 You can also use messaging platforms for collaboration: ask your coworkers for suggestions or help on the project that you are working on, or set up a quick, informal brainstorming meeting.
 Gathering various perspectives from different people is always helpful.
-And if the conversation turns to a thread of YouTube videos, let your coworkers know you’ll be signing out for a bit in order to focus.
+And if the conversation turns to a thread of YouTube videos, let your coworkers know you’ll be signing out for a bit to focus.

 Plenty of old-school workers think digital devices aren’t helpful when working, while younger workers tend to think digital tools are essential.
 But the truth is, in most cases, tool efficacy comes down to how they’re used.
 If they’re implemented poorly, they create one more thing for you to try to juggle as you multitask.